linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 06 The Funding of the Bank/Chapter 13 Bank Capital Structure.md

 # Example 13.2

-Suppose a firm has to repay its bondholders $70 based on its past borrowing.
-Its current end-of-period payoff distribution is $100 with probability (w.p.)
-0.5 and $0 w.p.
+Suppose a firm has to repay its bondholders \$70 based on its past borrowing.
+Its current end-of-period payoff distribution is \$100 with probability (w.p.)
+0.5 and \$0 w.p.
 0.5.
-Now suppose the firm could invest $20 to make its payoff $75 for sure.
+Now suppose the firm could invest \$20 to make its payoff \$75 for sure.
 This is a positive-NPV investment.
-However, the value of equity before the investment was 0.5[$100 - $70] = $15.
-If the shareholders put in $20 in equity, the value of equity will be $75 - $70 = $5, which is lower than $15, so the shareholders will be unwilling to do it.
+However, the value of equity before the investment was 0.5[$100 - $70] = \$15.
+If the shareholders put in \$20 in equity, the value of equity will be $75 - $70 = \$5, which is lower than \$15, so the shareholders will be unwilling to do it.

-If bondholders agree to reduce their repayment to  $50 and additionally provide the$ 20 investment needed to achieve the $75 payoff, the shareholders would be willing to make the investment of $20 to achieve the sure payoff.
+If bondholders agree to reduce their repayment to  \$50 and additionally provide the\$ 20 investment needed to achieve the \$75 payoff, the shareholders would be willing to make the investment of \$20 to achieve the sure payoff.
 This is because the value of equity is equal under both scenarios:

 $$
 0. 5 [ \$ 1 0 0 - \$ 5 0 ] = \$ 7 5 - \$ 5 0 = \$ 2 5